 Tetsuya dutifully whispered the message to the man next to him and it was passed down the line.
 He then rolled onto his belly, pressing his face into the dusty soil.
 His heart was pounding furiously now, his mind racing with what was going to happen next, wondering how much longer the waiting would continue.

 He didn’t have to wait long.
 An explosion lit up the sky in front of their position, near the SMR tracks, shaking the ground and throwing up clouds of dirt and rocks.
 Tetsuya almost leapt up to start running forward before he felt Sergeant Takahashi grab him and press him back down to earth.

-“Don’t be in such a hurry, Kawamoto-kun.
+“Don’t be in such a hurry, Itou-kun.
 There’s still plenty of time before we move out,” the Sergeant shouted.

 Tetsuya looked around and noticed some of his fellow soldiers peeking over the embankment, trying to see what was going on.
 He ventured a glance himself and saw a large, smoking hole next to the southbound tracks, illuminated by a small grass fire started by the explosion.
 It looked like the tracks were undamaged, but he wasn’t sure from this distance.

-Then he heard Sergeant Takahashi blowing the whistle signaling the start of the platoon’s advance.
+Then he heard Sergeant Takahashi blowing his whistle, signaling the start of the platoon’s advance.
 “First and second squads advance,” the Sergeant was yelling, “we’re moving south toward Mukden!”

 * * *

 - All names are in proper Japanese order: Family name first, then given name

 - * The Japanese honorific -kun is used with males younger than or junior to the speaker